-The table below shows how the eligible own funds of Lemonade relate to the different capital targets.
+The table below shows how the eligible own funds of Lemonade Insurance N.V. relate to the different capital targets.

-The table below details the capital position of Lemonade.
-With respect to the capital position, Solvency II requires the insurers to categorize own funds into the following three tiers with differing qualifications as eligible available regulatory capital:
+The table below details the capital position of Lemonade Insurance N.V..
+With respect to the capital position, Solvency II requires insurers to categorize own funds into the following three tiers with differing qualifications as eligible available regulatory capital:

 - Tier 1 capital consists of Ordinary Share Capital and Reconciliation reserve. - Tier 2 capital consists of ancillary own funds and basic Tier 2.
 Ancillary own funds consist of items other than basic own funds which can be called up to absorb losses.
 Ancillary own fund items require the prior approval of the supervisory authority.
-Lemonade has no ancillary own fund items. - Tier 3 consists of Deferred tax assets.
+Lemonade Insurance N.V. has no ancillary own fund items. - Tier 3 consists of Deferred tax assets.